Realistic 5x5 results: week by week timeline

 Good genetics: Some people respond faster.
 Not fair, but true.

-Proper nutrition: Eating in slight surplus with adequate protein.
+Proper nutrition: Eating in a slight surplus with adequate protein.

 Quality sleep: 7-9 hours consistently.